KipCollo/ToolsCorn/DevOps/Orchestration/Kubernetes/index.md

 This makes Kubernetes great for most on-premises datacenters, but where it starts to shine is when it’s used in the largest datacenters, such as the ones built and oper- ated by cloud providers.
 Kubernetes allows them to offer developers a simple platform for deploying and running any type of application, while not requiring the cloud provider’s own sysadmins to know anything about the tens of thousands of apps running on their hardware.

+## KUBERNETES architecture

+Kubernetes cluster is split into two parts:

+1. The Kubernetes Control Plane
+2. The (worker) nodes

+### COMPONENTS OF THE CONTROL PLANE

+The Control Plane is what controls and makes the whole cluster function.
+The components that make up the Control Plane are:-

+1. The etcd distributed persistent storage
+2. The API server
+3. The Scheduler
+4. The Controller Manager
+These components store and manage the state of the cluster, but they aren’t what runs the application containers.

+### COMPONENTS RUNNING ON THE WORKER NODES

+The task of running your containers is up to the components running on each worker node:

+1. The Kubelet
+2. The Kubernetes Service Proxy (kube-proxy)
+3. The Container Runtime (Docker, rkt, or others)

+### ADD-ON COMPONENTS

+Beside the Control Plane components and the components running on the nodes, a few add-on components are required for the cluster to provide everything discussed so far.
+This includes

+1. The Kubernetes DNS server
+2. The Dashboard
+3. An Ingress controller
+4. Heapster
+5. The Container Network Interface network plugin

 ## MINIKUBE

 Minikube is a tool that sets up a single-node cluster that’s great for both testing Kubernetes and developing apps locally.Minikube is a single binary that needs to be downloaded and put onto your path.
 It’s available for OSX, Linux, and Windows.